eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 document as a result of discussions

-## 2 High level and Legal Requirements for Certificate Transparency
+## 2 High-level and Legal Requirements for Certificate Transparency

 ### 2.1 Commission Implementing Regulation (EU) 2025/848